 Some electronic components are thermally sensitive and can't withstand high temperatures of reflow soldering and wave soldering, so they need to be manually soldered after the SMT assembly and THT assembly.
 However, without a protection film, the bare copper of the pads and holes will be oxidized under high temperatures during reflow soldering and wave soldering.
 And we should keep in mind that pads and PTH holes can't be contaminated by solder paste or tin.
 So we need to print peelable solder masks to cover these pads and PTH holes.

-After SMT assembly and THT assembly, the PCBA is basically assembled except for mounting the thermally sensitive components.
+After SMT assembly and THT assembly, the PCBA is assembled except for mounting the thermally sensitive components.
 Then these components will be manually assembled on the PCB boards.

 Part 2: How does PCB Manufacturer Print Peelable Solder Mask